For Windows, unzip the full version to any folder and run ImageTrans.exe. For Mac, drag the app in the dmg file to Application.

 Detect Text Areas and Recognize Text¶

 Select the language and an OCR engine, click Edit->Detect text areas and recognize text.
-Youdou detects in paragragh level and other engines detect text lines.
-You can use the merge buttons at the right side to merge these areas.
+Youdou and Google detect in paragraph level and other engines detect text lines.

 OCR All Text Areas¶